 If the "TrafficCharChange" feature is supported, the PCF may generate policies to enable the provisioning of the TTNB to the NG-RAN.

-The PCF, based on the AF provided downlink protocol description, the TTNB indication (as described in 3GPP TS 29.514 [17]) and operator policy, provides to the SMF the TTNB indication within the "timetoNextBurstInd" attribute set to true included in the TrafficControlData policy decision the PCC rule refers to, and the downlink protocol description information within "protoDescDl" attribute.
+The PCF, based on the AF provided downlink protocol description, the TTNB indication (as described in 3GPP TS 29.514 [17]) and operator policy, may provide to the SMF the TTNB indication within the "timetoNextBurstInd" attribute set to true included in the TrafficControlData policy decision the PCC rule refers to, and the downlink protocol description information within "protoDescDl" attribute.

 The provisioning of the TTNB indication Handling per PCC rule shall be performed using the PCC rule provisioning procedure as defined in clause 4.2.6.2.1